 - ICBA recommends that nonbank institutions that perform “bank-like” functions and offer comparable financial services be subject to the same anti-money laundering and BSA laws and regulations as banks.

 ICBA supports FinCEN’s efforts to simplify certain BSA forms and encourages the government to continue streamlining other reporting requirements.
-The federal government should continue working with the banking industry to provide additional guidance—such as best practices, questions and answers, or commentary—that is understandable, workable and easily applied by community banks.
-ICBA encourages FinCEN to continue its investigation and adaptation of technology to assist banks with their BSA compliance requirements.
+The federal government should continue working with the banking industry to provide additional guidance—such as best practices, questions and answers, or commentary—that is understandable, workable and easily applied by community banks FinCEN should continue its investigation and adaptation of technology to assist banks with their BSA compliance requirements.
 ICBA also encourages the Office of Foreign Asset Control to streamline and simplify its lists for ease of reference and application by bankers.

 To ensure a consistent and balanced effort to combat money laundering and terrorist financing, the federal government should have consistent regulations across all financial services providers including nonbank entities.
 Additionally, the government should require reporting of only truly suspect transactions—and strive to balance those requirements against the need to respect customer privacy.

-Communication Among Industry, Law Enforcement and the Federal Government is Critical.
 Communication and cooperation are critical to an effective working partnership among the government, law enforcement, and financial institutions.
 Community banks seek more current information from the federal government to better understand what specific methods of terrorist financing and money laundering they are trying to prevent.

-Staff Contact: Lilly Thomas
+Staff Contact: Lilly Thomas and Chip Bartlett